 Carl Sednaoui, Director of Marketing @ MailCharts says:

 “Send cart abandonment emails.
 68% of carts are abandoned.
 Sending prospective customers cart abandonment emails can help you recover between 5% and 11% of otherwise lost sales.”

-Here’s an example, how Lenskart sent me a personalized email after I abandoned the cart.
-The email includes the picture of an item I selected, warranty & refund policy, and a strong CTA.
+Here’s an example, how Godaddy sent me a personalized email after I abandoned the cart.

 25. Make Subject Line Your Headline

-Most of the marketers have one question- how to get our ideal reader’s attention?
+Most of the marketers have one common question: How can we get our ideal reader’s attention?

 Gary Bencivenga, a greatest living copywriter, analyze best headlines ever used in direct mail and come up with an equation:

 Interest = Benefit (what I’m going to get out of it) + Curiosity (wonder what rest of email is going to say)

 See how Ramit Sethi uses the same formula in his subject lines to drive a huge amount of revenue for him.